l-henri/erc20-102/README.md

 ### Extra points
 Extra points if you find bugs / corrections this TD can benefit from, and submit a PR to make it better.
 Ideas:
 - Adding a way to check the code of a specific contract was only used once (no copying)
-- Publish the code of at least one of your deployed contracts on Etherscan using the "Verify and publish" functionnality
+- Publish the code of the Evaluator on Etherscan using the "Verify and publish" functionnality

 ## TD addresses
 - TDToken `0x932Af55Fb59E0A53624Db60E454b54a6B33Ed72a`